ionzero/vouchsafe/README.md

 ## What Is Vouchsafe?

-Vouchsafe is a new way to represent identity and trust in your system - one that doesn’t require accounts, logins, or shared databases. **Vouchsafe is the first complete, operational instantiation of the Zero-Infrastructure Capability Graph (ZI-CG) model**.
+Vouchsafe is a new way to represent identity and trust in your system - one that doesn't require accounts, logins, or shared databases. **Vouchsafe is the first complete, operational instantiation of the Zero-Infrastructure Capability Graph (ZI-CG) model**.

-At its core, a **Vouchsafe ID** is just a string like `urn:vouchsafe:alice.4z2vjf6...` that’s mathematically tied to a public key.
+At its core, a **Vouchsafe ID** is just a string like `urn:vouchsafe:alice.4z2vjf6...` that's mathematically tied to a public key.
 Anyone with the private key can **sign something to prove they control that identity**, and anyone else can verify it using only the ID and the public key.
-No servers, no network calls, no “is this token valid?” lookup.
+No servers, no network calls, no "is this token valid?" lookup.

 On top of that, Vouchsafe defines a **token format built on JWT** - called a *vouch token* - for expressing trust relationships:

-- “I trust this key to act on my behalf”
+- "I trust this key to act on my behalf"
-- “Here’s a claim I verified about someone else”
+- "Here's a claim I verified about someone else"
-- “That old key isn’t valid anymore”
+- "That old key isn't valid anymore"

-These tokens work with any JWT library, are easy to verify offline, and can be passed around between systems - even ones that don’t know each other - with no shared infrastructure.
+These tokens work with any JWT library, are easy to verify offline, and can be passed around between systems - even ones that don't know each other - with no shared infrastructure.

-**If you’ve used JWTs for sessions, the format will look familiar but the semantics are different.** In Vouchsafe, tokens are not session artifacts, authorization proofs, or bearer credentials; they are persistent, self-verifying trust statements that can be evaluated anywhere, without a
+**If you've used JWTs for sessions, the format will look familiar but the semantics are different.** In Vouchsafe, tokens are not session artifacts, authorization proofs, or bearer credentials; they are persistent, self-verifying trust statements that can be evaluated anywhere, without a